HelloGLOBO/support_engineer_test/README.md

 2. proceed to 0.0.0.0:3000 and view the article
 3. on the right side observe the font for Archives differs from the other headers
-4. on the right side observe that the bullet points under archives are filled circles Expected behavior:
+4. on the right side observe that the bullet points under archives are filled circles

-1. Archives font should be monotype
+Expected behavior:
-2. Archives bullets should use unfilled-circle
+1. The Archives should look like Tags, Links and meta.

 ### Support Ticket \#2: Post tags are shown as "object"
 The list of tags associated with a given blog post always display "tags object, object, object".